quangicttm/recruitment-test/README.md

 - Write a function to display specific columns as follows: index, customer_id, first_name, last_name, phone_1 from the file you extracted about .
     Save the result in a new .csv file.

-The code should be written in a file called test.py and the result of the last function should be saved in a file called result.csv
+The code should be written in a file called test.py and the result of the last function should be saved in a file called result.csv.

+You can save your code on github or gg drive and send to us by email (quang@icttm.net).

 If you have any questions, please let me know.
 Email: quang@icttm.net